elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 console.log(user.fullName); // Output: Jane Doe
 ```

-<p>In this example, fullName is a getter that returns the concatenation of firstName and lastName, and a setter that splits a name into firstName and lastName.</p>
+In this example, fullName is a getter that returns the concatenation of firstName and lastName, and a setter that splits a name into firstName and lastName.

   </div>
   </div>